liopyu/kotlinscriptplugin/README.md

 # KotlinScript

 **KotlinScript** is an in-progress VS Code extension designed to provide an alternative to traditional Gradle setup, offering a plug-and-play experience with all the same functionalities.
-It delivers advanced syntax highlighting, semantic tokens, and intelligent suggestions for Kotlin script (`.kts`) files.
 Built using [tree-sitter](https://tree-sitter.github.io/), it ensures fast and context-aware parsing for Kotlin grammar.

 ## Features